OFI-UK/docklab2/README.md

 # Bashrc setup
  - Add "source /opt/ros/jazzy/setup.bash" to .bashrc file in home directory to source ROS on start up of the terminal
  - Add "source py_env/bin/activate" to .bashrc file in home directory to source python environment on start up of the terminal

+# Serial setup instructions
+ - Execute "sudo chmod 666 /dev/ttyACM0" to enable opening serial port ttyACM0.
+This port may change if there is need to use serial comms with hardware other than the Teensy 4.1

 # LabJack Setup Instructions
  - Follow instructions for downloading LabJack for python here: https://support.labjack.com/docs/python-for-ljm-windows-mac-linux